EqualExperts/you-build-it-you-run-it-playbook/what-is-you-build-it-you-run-it/benefits.md

 # Benefits of You Build It You Run It

 You Build It You Run It benefits come from team empowerment, and clear operability incentives.
-There’s no hard divide between siloed delivery and operations teams.
+There's no hard divide between siloed delivery and operations teams.
 There are no time-consuming handoffs, nor any diffusion of responsibility.
-A product manager is incentivised to constantly balance the prioritisation of operational features alongside product features, because they’re accountable for service reliability.
-A product team is incentivised to build operability into their digital services, because they’re on-call out of hours for their own work.
+A product manager is incentivised to constantly balance the prioritisation of operational features alongside product features, because they're accountable for service reliability.
+A product team is incentivised to build operability into their digital services, because they're on-call out of hours for their own work.

 ## Deployment throughput